Tomasalexpt30/Web_Alfka/README.md

 ## Main Goal

-WEB_ALFKA is a front-end web application built with **HTML, CSS, and JavaScript**, integrated with **Firebase** for user authentication and data persistence.
-It replicates a real-world online retail experience for home appliances — from browsing products to completing a purchase.
+WEB_ALFKA is a front-end web application built with **HTML, CSS, and JavaScript**, integrated with **Firebase** for user authentication.
+It replicates a real-world online retail experience for home appliances, from browsing products to completing a purchase.

 - Multi-page product catalogue organized by appliance category
 - User registration, login, and session management via Firebase